Amitdangebtl/BankAdminPanel/README.md

 # 🏦 BankAdminPanel

-Simple Bank Admin Panel built using **ASP.NET Core Web API + ASP.NET Core MVC + Entity Framework Core**.
+Simple **Bank Admin Panel** built using **ASP.NET Core Web API + ASP.NET Core MVC + Entity Framework Core**.

-This project allows admin to manage bank customers, accounts, and transactions.
+This project allows bank admin to manage **customers, bank accounts, and transactions** through a clean UI connected to Web API.

 ---

-## 📌 Project Overview
+# 📌 Project Overview

-BankAdminPanel is a basic banking management system where:
+BankAdminPanel is a simple banking management system where:

 - Admin can manage Customers
-- Admin can manage Accounts
+- Admin can manage Bank Accounts
+- Admin can perform Deposit / Withdraw / Transfer
-- Admin can view Transactions
+- Admin can view Transaction History
-- Data is stored using Entity Framework Core
+- Data is stored using **Entity Framework Core**
-- UI communicates with Web API
+- MVC UI communicates with **ASP.NET Core Web API**

-This project does not include role/permission system.
-It is a simple admin-level system.
+This project does **not include role/permission system**.
+It is a simple admin-level banking system for learning and practice.

 ---

-## 🏗️ Solution Architecture
+# 🏗️ Solution Architecture

-This solution contains **2 Projects**:
+This solution contains **2 Projects**

 ---

-### 1️⃣ BankAdminPanelAPI (Backend - Web API)
+## 1️⃣ BankAdminPanelAPI (Backend - Web API)

 Responsible for:

 - REST APIs
+- Business Logic
 - Database operations
-- Entity Framework Core
+- Entity Framework Core integration
-- Business logic

-**Main Structure:**
+### Main Structure

 ```
 Controllers/